Length Generalization Bounds for Transformers: Introduction

+We adopt this general learning framework in order to provide length generalization guarantees while abstracting away from the training dynamics of specific gradient-based algorithms, which are notoriously difficult to analyze.
+This framework assumes the best-case scenario of having access to all possible examples up to a specified length and optimizing perfectly on those examples.
+Thus, if length generalization is proven to be difficult under these favorable conditions, then it should be even harder for SGD on limited data (as in practice).
+In short, we have proven a bound that would still apply even if learning dynamics were taken into account.

-To study the non-asymptotic length generalization of transformers, \citet{chen2025nonasymptotic} studied $\CRASP$, a class of formal languages, for which transformers were proven to length-generalize \citep{huang2024formalframeworkunderstandinglength}.
-They proved computable length generalization bounds for $\CRASP$ with one layer and two layers with additional restrictions (see \cref{app:nalg_crasp_definitions}).
+To study non-asymptotic length generalization in transformers, \citet{chen2025nonasymptotic} proved computable length generalization bounds for $\CRASP$ with one layer and $\CRASP$ with two layers and additional restrictions (see \cref{app:nalg_crasp_definitions}).
 These bounds are (respectively) polynomial and exponential in the maximum absolute value of constants appearing in the $\CRASP$ program.
-For example, using this, one can surmise that learning the $\mathsf{MAJORITY}$ language $\{ w \in \{a,b\}^* : \text{$w$ has more $a$'s than $b$'s} \}$ using restricted $\CRASP$ programs of depth $1$ requires only strings up to length quadratic in the absolute value of constants.
-Similarly \citet{izzo2025quantitative} studied bounds for $1$ and $2$ layer limit transformers (a limiting object that captures what transformers length generalize on \citep{huang2024formalframeworkunderstandinglength}) with finite and infinite precision, deriving a bound which scales with the parameter norms and other quantities of the transformer.
-These results left open whether $\CRASP$ programs (and transformers) with greater than two layers also admit non-asymptotic length generalization.
+For example, using this, one can surmise that learning the $\mathsf{MAJORITY}$ language $\{ w \in \{a,b\}^* : \text{$w$ has more $a$'s than $b$'s} \}$ using $\CRASP$ programs of depth~$1$ requires only strings up to length quadratic in the absolute value of constants.
+Similarly, \citet{izzo2025quantitative} established bounds on the length at which length generalization occurs in one- and two-layer transformers with some additional modifications (see \cref{sec:izzo}).
+These results left open whether general $\CRASP$ programs and transformers with more than two layers also admit non-asymptotic length generalization.

-\paragraph{Contributions.} The main contribution of this paper is to answer the open problem of the non-asymptotic length generalizability of transformers and \CRASP{} in the negative.
+\paragraph{Contributions.} The main contribution of this paper is to answer the open problem of the non-asymptotic length generalization of transformers and \CRASP{} in the negative.